DIFFERENCE BETWEEN SECURED AND UNSECURED LOANS

 - Secured Loans

 - Unsecured Loans

 Secured loans are those loans which will be given to you by making you keeping your property under their name.
-For example, if you take a loan for making a house, then the lender will keep your pieces of jewelry and other property under his surveillance so that if you fail to pay back the loan with interest, the bank can have its money by selling your property.
+For example, if you take a loan for making a house, then the lender will keep your pieces of jewellery and other property under his surveillance so that if you fail to pay back the loan with interest, the bank can have its money by selling your property.
 And even if there is some margin by which the loan is still not fulfilled, then you will have to pay it yourself.
 There is no limit when it comes to borrowing a loan as the lender is always secured about the money.
 Some examples of secured loans are vehicle loans.
-The lender will have some of your property worth some money and in return, it provides you the loan.
+The lender will have some of your property worth some money and in return, it provides you with the loan.
 The lender will take your asset so that in future it can work as collateral for them.
 Thus in simple words, they, are backup loans with you providing your asset.

 Unsecured loans are contrasting in each and every aspect as compared to the secured loans.
 They do not have a clause regarding keeping anybody property under its name.
-Generally a person with good credit and high income will be tied to unsecured loans, for example, student credit card is an unsecured loan.
-As there is no system of keeping any property under collateral, the lender is always unsecured regarding the loan; this makes the amount to be borrowed very less as compare to secured loans.
+Generally, a person with good credit and high income will be tied to unsecured loans, for example, a student credit card is an unsecured loan.
+As there is no system of keeping any property under collateral, the lender is always unsecured regarding the loan; this makes the amount to be borrowed very less as compared to secured loans.
 The rate of interest differs in both kinds of loan.
 Thus it becomes very important to pay off your loan in given duration without straining your income or daily needs.